About the FICO Credit Score

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Raising your credit score

-Curious about your FICO score?
-Call us: 954-375-7774.
+Curious about credit scores?
+Call us at 954-375-7774.